ivpn/desktop-app/.github/ISSUE_TEMPLATE/2-feature-request.md

 ---
 name: "Feature request"
-about: Suggest a feature for IVPN UI Beta
+about: Suggest a feature for IVPN UI2
 ---

 # Feature request